The-Tuxinator/Advent-of-Code-2023/README.md

 Part one was delayed a bit because I kept tripping up on assumptions, always read the prompt carefully.
 And maybe don't code after midnight.

 Part two went much more smoothly, part 1 gave a solid base for the small changes I needed.

+## Day 3
+For the first task, typing was my enemy for some time, dealing with empty list items and the like, but I feel like I managed a fairly elegant solution to that all things considered.